 Charge Your Device

-Before you proceed to install the firmware on your Samsung device, it’s important that your device has sufficient battery juice left on it.
-In case the battery turns off during firmware flashing, your phone be hard-bricked.
+Before you proceed to install the firmware on your Samsung device, it’s essential that your device has sufficient battery juice left on it.
+If the battery turns off during firmware flashing, your phone is hard-bricked.
 To avoid any unpleasant experience, make sure your device has 60-70% battery power at least.

 - Open Settings and go to About Device.

 - Scroll down to Build number and tap it 7 times.